 What I am saying is that networking and chatting with other blogger’s is not moving your blog forward.
 The only way that you’ll keep growing your blog is if you’re actually publishing new content and promoting it.

 What to Do: Avoid social media when you turn on your computer.
 Make it a point to get on Facebook after you have spent time writing new content for your blog.

 Once you get your writing done for the day, you can jump on Facebook and see what’s going on.
-Since getting off Facebook, I’ve been able to get so much done for both of my blogs.
+Since getting off Facebook, I’ve been able to get so much done for.

 It’s amazing how much you can grow if you’re willing to cut down on your social media activity.

 If you want to earn money from your blog, you need to start treating it like your job.
 Most of us start our blog because we don’t want to work for other people.